ArchiDAO/ArchiDAONFT/README.md

  (archiDAO.io) It is also used as a governance token, proof of memebership in the organisation and a vehicle for the member to engage on-chain with the organisation.

+# ArchiDAO governance
+ The basic premise of ArchiDAO is that we use a multi-governance system- the ArchiDAO NFT acts as your ID and is used to govern the DAO in importnat decisions - for fast decisions on a daily basis ArchiDAO uses Snapshot and its own ENS, to allow for say selecting a bacground for a workshop or a particular tutorial in a workshop.
+For Project governance, ArchiDAO uses its own ERC20 token which has both stakes and governance mechanisms, to apply into projects.
+As such only members who are staked on a project can govern that project.
+Hence a meber has three ways to influence and participate in decisions: govern via their ArchiDAO NFT, make choices via Snapshot, and stake and participate in a project's outcome via governance tokens.

 # Stakeholders
 - ArchiDAO Members (token holders - One member=one ArchiDAO NFT)
 - Validator